-“Our board said that if we cannot insure safety of our patients we shouldn’t be in business.”
+“Our board said that if we cannot ensure safety of our patients we shouldn’t be in business.”

 – Cathie Furman, RN